-- A Planned External Generation Capacity Resource offering as Capacity Performance Resource must satisfy the same requirements for existing external generation capacity resources offering as a Capacity Performance Resource in Section 4.2.2 of this manual. - The planned unit's start date of Interconnection Service is on or before the start of Delivery Year. - At a minimum, a functionally equivalent Facilities Study Agreement has been executed for a planned unit greater than 20 MWs and a functionally equivalent Impact Study Agreement has been executed for planned generation resources less than or equal to 20 MWs, for the unit to participate in a Base Residual Auction. - A functionally equivalent Interconnection Service Agreement has been executed for the unit to participate in an Incremental Auction. - The unit resides in the Capacity Exchange resource portfolio of a signatory of the PJM Operating Agreement.
+- A Planned External Generation Capacity Resource offering as Capacity Performance Resource must satisfy the same requirements for existing external generation capacity resources offering as a Capacity Performance Resource in Section 4.2.2 of this manual. - The planned unit's start date of Interconnection Service is on or before the start of Delivery Year. - At a minimum, a functionally equivalent Facilities Study Agreement has been executed for a planned unit greater than 20 MWs and a functionally equivalent Impact Study Agreement has been executed for planned generation resources less than or equal to 20 MWs, for the unit to participate in a Base Residual Auction.planned generation resources greater than 20 MW must be in the Phase III System Impact Study and planned generation resources less than or equal to 20 MW must be in the Phase II System Impact Study, for the unit to participate in the Base Residual Auction.-A functionally equivalent Interconnection Service Generation Interconnection Agreement has been executed for the unit to participate in an Incremental Auction.

+- The unit resides in the Capacity Exchange resource portfolio of a signatory of the PJM Operating Agreement.
 A Capacity Modification for the planned unit has been submitted by PJM and "Provisionally Approved" in Capacity Exchange in an External Party (i.e., EXT) account.
-A unit-specific transaction with External Party as the "Seller" has been submitted by the provider and "Provisionally Approved" in the Capacity Exchange system to represent the import of capacity into PJM.

-- External Planned Generation Capacity Resources must establish an RPM Credit Limit prior to an RPM Auction. - Credit requests should be made to PJM's Treasury Department at least two weeks prior to an RPM Auction. - If the Planned Generation Capacity Resource was committed through the Base Residual Auction and the ISA is not received prior to opening of the bid window for the First Incremental Auction, the status of the Capacity Modification and any unit-specific transaction(s) representing the capacity import will be changed from "Provisionally Approved" to "Denied" so that the planned generation will no longer be included in a resource provider's Capacity Exchange Generation Resource portfolio. - If an ISA is eventually executed with a start date of Interconnection Service that is on or before the start of the Delivery Year, a new Capacity Modification and any unit-specific transaction(s) representing the import will need to be submitted and "Provisionally Approved" in order to be re-included in a resource provider's Capacity Exchange Generation Resource portfolio. - If the Planned Generation Capacity Resource is delayed and has not commenced Interconnection Service by the start date of the Capacity Modification, the status of the Capacity Modification and any unit-specific transaction representing the import will be changed from "Provisionally Approved" to "Denied".
+A unit-specific transaction with External Party as the "Seller" has been submitted by the provider and "Provisionally Approved" in the Capacity Exchange system to represent the import of capacity into PJM. - External Planned Generation Capacity Resources must establish an RPM Credit Limit prior to an RPM Auction. - Credit requests should be made to PJM's Treasury Department at least two weeks prior to an RPM Auction. - If the Planned Generation Capacity Resource was committed through the Base Residual Auction and the ISA-GIA is not received prior to opening of the bid window for the First Incremental Auction, the status of the Capacity Modification and any unit-specific transaction(s) representing the capacity import will be changed from "Provisionally Approved" to "Denied" so that the planned generation will no longer be included in a resource provider's Capacity Exchange Generation Resource portfolio. - If a GIA n ISA is eventually executed with a start date of Interconnection Service that is on or before the start of the Delivery Year, a new Capacity Modification and any unit-specific transaction(s) representing the import will need to be submitted and "Provisionally Approved" in order to be re-included in a resource provider's Capacity Exchange Generation Resource portfolio. - If the Planned Generation Capacity Resource is delayed and has not commenced Interconnection Service by the start date of the Capacity Modification, the status of the Capacity Modification and any unit-specific transaction representing the import will be changed from "Provisionally Approved" to "Denied".
 A new Capacity Modification and unit-specific transaction representing the import will need to be submitted and approved with a start date that corresponds to the start date of Interconnection Service. - Once operational, the resource owner or operator submits the required operating and maintenance information into PJM's eDART and eGADs systems. - Once operational, the resource owner or operator performs winter and summer testing as described in PJM's Rules and Procedures for Determination of GeneratingCapability (M-21) to verify the net capability of each unit. - The resource owner provides a letter of non-recallability assuring PJM that the energy and capacity from the unit is not recallable to any other control area. - The relevant portion of the unit was not specified in any FRR Capacity Plan for the Delivery Year.